-messenger RNA for all four adenosine receptors (as previously reported35 and Dranoff, unpublished data), among which A{2a}AR is the most studied as a regulator of HSC function.
-Mouse HSCs express all but A3AR receptors.35 Thus, HSCs represent a highly plausible cellular target mediating the antifibrotic effect of coffee and caffeine acting through AR antagonism.
-Indeed, activation of HSC A2aAR by extracellular adenosine markedly up-regulates collagen secretion.
-Adenosinergic signaling, through $A{2a}AR$ activation, redistributes stress fibers and contractile capacity in HSCs,37 likely providing a mechanism for a "stop" signal after cell migration, as evidenced by the observation that A2aAR activation blocks chemotaxis of HSCs in response to platelet-derived growth factor (PDGF).35 Finally, A{2a}AR activation increased HSC TGF- β secretion35 and decreased MMP expression.26 Because all of the mechanisms listed can be blocked by caffeine, blockade of profibrotic adenosinergic signaling in HSCs is a reasonable explanation for the antifibrotic effects of coffee.
+Dranoff JA unpublished data), among which $A{2a}AR$ is the most studied as a regulator of HSC function.
+Mouse HSC express all but $A_3AR$ receptors (35).
+Thus, HSC represent a highly plausible cellular target mediating the anti-fibrotic effect of coffee/caffeine acting via adenosine receptor antagonism.
+Indeed, activation of HSC $A{2a}AR$ by extracellular adenosine markedly upregulates collagen secretion (26, 35, 36).
+Adenosinergic signaling, via $A{2a}AR$ activation, redistributes stress fibers and contractile capacity in HSCs (37), likely providing a mechanism for a "stop" signal after cell migration, as evidenced by the observation that $A{2a}AR$ activation blocks the chemotaxis of HSC in response to platelet-derived growth factor (PDGF) (35).
+Finally, $A{2a}AR$ activation increased HSC TGF $\beta$ secretion (35) and decreased MMP expression (26).
+Since all of the mechanisms listed can be blocked by caffeine, blockade of pro-fibrotic adenosinergic signaling in HSC is a reasonable explanation for the antifibrotic effects of coffee.

 According to the literature presented here, coffee consumption provides protection against liver fibrosis induced by well-established chemical models.
 The protective mechanism seems to be mediated primarily by the action of caffeine on HSC A2aAR.
 However, there are holes in the literature that will need to be closed.
-First, because CCl4 and other profibrotic chemical agents require inflammation to induce fibrosis and cirrhosis, and multiple inflammatory cell types express adenosine receptors, 38,39 the observed effects may be mediated by changes in inflammatory cell function, rather than those on HSC function.
-Second, the animal studies performed have taken only a cursory look at the relative importance of noncaffeine coffee constituents, in part because of methodological limitations.
-Last, animal models of fibrosis are themselves analogs of human fibrosis-to-cirrhosis progression, but they are not identical.
-Thus, it is very possible that animal models and studies in isolated HSCs will prove useful to identify biological mechanisms, but the relevance to human health will be best tested in studies of human
+First, since CCl4 and other pro-fibrotic chemical agents require inflammation to induce fibrosis and cirrhosis, and multiple inflammatory cell types express adenosine receptors (38, 39), the observed effects may be mediated by changes in inflammatory cell function rather than those on HSC function.
+Second, the animal studies performed have taken only a cursory look at the relative importance of non-caffeine coffee constituents, in part due to methodological limitations.
+Lastly, animal models of fibrosis are themselves analogues of human fibrosis-to-cirrhosis progression, but they are not identical.
+Thus, it is very possible that animal models and studies in isolated HSC will prove useful to identify biological mechanisms, but the relevance to human health will be best tested in studies of human patients.

-Progression of liver injury to fibrosis to cirrhosis is a slow, but deadly, process.
-The number of North American and European patients with CLD is increasing, primarily as a result of steady levels of hepatitis C infection, but rapidly expanding levels of FLD (primarily nonalcoholic).
+The progression of liver injury to fibrosis to cirrhosis is a slow but deadly process.
+The number of North American and European patients with chronic liver disease is increasing, primarily due to steady levels of hepatitis C infection but rapidly expanding levels of fatty liver disease (primarily non-alcoholic).
 Thus, identification of simple measures that can slow fibrosis and prevent cirrhosis in at-risk patients is critical.
-Because coffee consumption appears to have salutary effects on human health overall, coffee is an attractive lifestyle measure that patients can take.
+Since coffee consumption appears to have salutary effects on human health overall, coffee is an attractive lifestyle measure that patients can take.

-Are we ready to "write a prescription for coffee," as asked by Torres and Harrison in a recent commentary article?
-Most likely, the answer is yes.
+Are we ready to "write a prescription for coffee", as asked by Torres and Harrison in a recent commentary article?
+(1) Most likely, the answer is yes.
 Our rationale is as follows.
-First, there is sufficient evidence to provide biological plausibility for coffee as an antifibrotic.
-Second, coffee (for most individuals) is a pleasant addition to the diet, without profound adverse effects and, possibly, some other health benefits (again for most individuals).
-Last, other antifibrotic treatments are simply lacking; they are in the pipeline, but not yet available clinically.
+First, there is sufficient evidence to provide biological plausibility for coffee as an anti-fibrotic.
+Second, coffee (for most individuals) is a pleasant addition to the diet, without profound adverse effects and possibly some other health benefits (again for most individuals).
+Lastly, other anti-fibrotic treatments are simply lacking; they are in the pipeline, but not yet available clinically.